Highlights & Rankings

 Each year, our Professional Education Faculty analyze data related to our effectiveness at preparing teachers, educational leaders, school counselors and psychologists, and other education specialists.

 The Professional Education Faculty is a multidisciplinary team committed to teaching, research, and service in partnership with school and community agencies.
-It is comprised of faculty from the College of Education and from the College of Arts and Sciences and representatives of P-16 Partner Schools who are responsible for the preparing of educators at the inital and advanced levels.
+It is comprised of faculty from the College of Education & Human Development and from the College of Arts and Sciences and representatives of P-16 Partner Schools who are responsible for the preparing of educators at the inital and advanced levels.
 Its mission is to prepare educators as leaders, thinkers, and change agents who are grounded in theory, content, and practice.

 Programs are proposed, provided, and evaluated in accordance with the PEF’s Conceptual Framework.